marouni/marouni.github.io/_posts/2018-12-25-bidata-trends-analysis.markdown

 ### Hadoop vs. Kubernetes
 {% include plots/hadoop_k8s_13_19.html %}
 <br/>
-**Observations** : An interesting observation is the rise of Kubernestes, even though the Data Eng Weekly is not a Devops news letters, is a witness to the overall hype around Kubernetes in all domains starting from beginning of 2017.
+**Observations** : An interesting observation is the rise of Kubernestes, even though the Data Eng Weekly is not a Devops newsletter, is a witness to the overall hype around Kubernetes in all domains starting from beginning of 2017.

 ## Yearly top keywords
 Here I'm simply plotting the top 10 keywords by total number of mentions in a give year.